 Are digital products taxable in North Carolina?

-Yes, North Carolina taxes digital products like ebooks, music downloads, streaming services, etc.
+Yes, North Carolina taxes digital products like ebooks, music downloads, and streaming services.
+The state applies a tax on digital items that it defines as tangible personal property.

 Is software-as-a-service (SaaS) taxable in North Carolina?